 Data on the extent and deadline for replying to the requests for information received throughout the year or pending from preceding years.

-The investor relations received 20 information requests, by email or phone, and all of them were answered within 2 working days.
+The investor relations received a small number of information requests, by email or phone, having answered all the requests within one business day.

 V. Website